MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/hyperv_container.md

 ### Convert Container

 In addition to creating a container as a Hyper-V container at build time, containers that have been created with PowerShell can also be converted from a Windows Server Container to a Hyper-V container.

+> Currently the only host operating system that supports container runtime conversion is Nano Server.

 Create a new Container with the default runtime.

 ```powershell
 New-Container -Name DEMO -ContainerImageName nanoserver -SwitchName NAT
 ```
-Return runtime property from the container, notice that the runtime is set as default.
+Return the runtime property from the container, notice that the runtime is set as default.

 ```powershell
 Get-Container | Select ContainerName, RuntimeType